JamesHusband/Diabeetus/README.md

 **Diabetus** helps users manage their diabetes regimen by focusing on **stabilizing blood glucose levels**.
 The app uses **AI to analyze and adjust** key factors affecting blood glucose in a structured, data-driven manner.

-Our goal is to provide **peace of mind** through **consistent, data-backed insights**, helping users maintain stable blood sugar levels with greater confidence.
+We aim to provide **peace of mind** through **consistent, data-backed insights**, helping users maintain stable blood sugar levels with greater confidence.

+#### Hemoglobin A1C (HbA1c)
+What is a hemoglobin A1C (HbA1C) test?
+A hemoglobin A1C (HbA1C) test is a blood test that shows your average blood sugar (glucose) level over the past two to three months.
+Glucose is a sugar in your blood that comes from your food.

 ---